rrovetto/Orbital-Space-Ontology-Project/README.md

 * Under development.
 All Subject to revision.
 No claims to completeness.
 * _Need funding, sponsorship, employment option, and/or partners to complete work_
 * Seeking professors interested in me as a PhD student for this project.
-* Currently independently pursued by the author so an opportunity and resources is needed to thoroughly develop the ontologies as envisioned.
+* Since 2011, this has been independently pursued by the author.
+So support, a team environment, mentorship, and work or study opportunity, is needed to sustainably develop and realize the project vision.
 Interested parties should make contact.
-Informaticisits, Astrodynamicists, computer scientistis, ontology engineers, AI professionals, etc. are needed to realize the vision.

-**SEEKING sponsorship or other funded opportunities to sustainably continue development.
-Personal opportunnities of interest include:**
+**SEEKING sponsors and other opportunities to sustainably continue development.
+The author is interested in:**
 * A university degree studentship (a BS or MS in a space discipline; or a PhD in ontology, philosophy, or interdisciplinary)
-* An employment contract
+* Formal collaborations, e.g., contract work, regular employment, internships, etc.
 * Grants (e.g., with NASA, ESA, EU, etc.)
 * University professors and companies to partner with and apply for grants
-* Partners, coauthors, etc.
+* Coauthors

-The scope of each ontology will overalp--there will be a set of ontology terms shared among the subdomain ontologies.
-This set of classes will tentatively be placed in an ontology file to be imported as a core ontology for the others.

 ### Example Users
 * A planetary orbit visualization application with NASA colleagues.